-These periods may vary if recognition of prior learning is permitted.
+^{}These periods may vary if recognition of prior learning is permitted.

-Students who registered on the programme in 2019-2020 or earlier will retain the maximum period of registration in place when they initially registered.
+Students will retain the period of registration initially given to them on registration if the maximum registration period for their qualification changes during their studies.
 Study materials are normally made available on the VLE from September, on payment of the applicable fee.